 Engineering Scholarship Program

-Current engineering students should complete their online engineering scholarship application by March 1 each year to be considered for scholarship awards from the Cockrell School and from their department for the following year.
-Additional information, including current scholarship listings, awardee instructions and links to external scholarship resources is available at http://www.engr.utexas.edu/undergraduate/scholarships.
+Current engineering students should complete the online engineering scholarship application by March 1 each year to be considered for scholarship awards from the Cockrell School and from their department for the following year.
+Information for scholarship recipients and links to additional scholarship resources is available at http://www.engr.utexas.edu/undergraduate/scholarships.

 Engineering Student Services

 The Assistant Dean for Engineering Student Services and the academic advisers represent the dean in all student matters.
 Academic advisers strive to build a strong foundation for academic and professional success for all engineering students, through personalized and responsive guidance throughout the four-year college experience.
 In addition, the ESS staff helps students, staff, and faculty navigate the policies and procedures of the Cockrell School and the University.
-Students may seek assistance in person in the Engineering Student Services Building (ESS), by phone at (512) 471-4321, or by e-mail to firstname.lastname@example.org.
+Students may seek assistance in person in the Engineering Education and Research Center (EER) 2.848, by phone at (512) 471-4321, or by e-mail to email@example.com.
 Engineering Student Services also provides information online at http://www.engr.utexas.edu/undergraduate/advising.

 There are several offices within the Cockrell School that work together to provide the engineering student with academic advising services.
 It is the engineering student's responsibility to be aware of these services and to take advantage of them.
 Faculty, departmental, and Engineering Student Services academic advisers are available throughout the year to discuss matters that affect the student's academic progress toward degree completion.